kidq330/lannot/README.markdown

     make
     make install

-The former command may need to be run as root (or sudo) depending on your Frama-C installation.
+The second command may need to be run as root (or sudo) depending on your Frama-C installation.

 Usage